mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 No paid partnerships.

-Developed by Matti Vesala in collaboration with ChatGPT Plus 5.
-ChatGPT was used in the project mainly as a sparring partner with whom to discuss ideas.
-ChatGPT was also my personal trainer in C/C++ and provided me with source code skeletons based chosen ideas.
-ChatGPT also assisted me in debugging.
-Some mathematical stuff and other functions beyond my skills were also provided by ChatGPT.
+Developed by Matti Vesala in collaboration with ChatGPT Business 5 and 5.1.
+ChatGPT was used in the project as a sparring partner to discuss ideas.
+ChatGPT was also my personal trainer in C/C++ and helped me to generate source code skeletons based on refined ideas.
+ChatGPT also assisted me in testing and debugging.
+Some mathematical stuff and other functions beyond my skills were provided by ChatGPT.
 I have no clue whatsover how it generates source code.
 Thus, any similarities to any other source code out there, done by other people or organizations, is pure coincidence from my side.

-The code is not object oriented.
-I might change that.
-Or maybe I wont.
-[SensESP](https://signalk.org/SensESP/) does the stuff and I will most likely implement the next project on SensESP and PlatformIO.